Mitigating Omitted Variable Bias in Empirical Software Engineering: Confounding in Teamwork Effort

 Model \eqref{eq:inf-sim} estimates the effect size $\beta_t$ of $T$ on $E$ without conditioning on $Z$, which we assume cannot be measured, but otherwise includes all measurable variables in the adjustment set.

-This sample\slash fit process is repeated $n_{\textrm{sim}}$ times for each parameter combination; finally, \autoref{algo:sim} returns the mean $\beta_t$, the 50\% highest-probability density interval $\ell_{50} \ldots u_{50}$, and the 95\% highest-probability density interval $\ell_{95} \ldots u_{95}$ of the estimates of $\beta_t$ over all repetitions.
+This sample\slash fit process is repeated $n_{\textrm{sim}}$ times for each parameter combination; finally, \autoref{algo:sim} returns the mean $\beta_t$, the 50\% highest-probability density interval $\ell_{50} \ldots u_{50}$, and the 95\% highest-probability density interval $\ell_{95} \ldots u_{95}$ of the estimates of $\beta_t$ over all repetitions.\footnote{ Highest density intervals are a Bayesian analog to confidence intervals in frequentist statistics~\cite{BDA3,conf-vs-bayes}.
+Since highest density intervals are simply defined as intervals on a probability distribution, their interpretation is usually considered more intuitive~\cite{robustMisinterpretation,Hespanhol2019Intervals}. } These statistics summarize the likely ranges of $\beta_t$ estimated from the simulations.